interlay/monetary/README.md

 4. Push to the branch (`git push origin feat/AmazingFeature`)
 5. Open a pull request

-If you are searching for a place to start or would like to discuss features, reach out to us:
+If you are searching for a place to start or would like to discuss features, reach out to us on the #development channel:

 - [Discord](https://discord.gg/KgCYK3MKSf)